ajfisher/jsiot-explorer/README.md

-# DDD Workshop notes for NodeBots Session
+# Javascript IoT workshop

-This repository contains helpful information for installation and code examples for the NodeBots session.
-Note that in the session whilst we'll be working with some servos and some LEDs, we unfortunately won't be able to build full bots due to the time.
+This repository contains helpful information for installation and code examples for the NodeBots IoT session.

 ## Objective